cennznet/Ethereum-to-CENNZnet-migraton-demo/README.md

 # Ethereum to CENNZnet migraton demo

+This demo connects to the network thta MetaMask is connected to.

 [Live demo](https://ethereum-to-cennz-net-migraton-demo.vercel.app/)

 Please connect MetaMask to Rinkeby to use the demo in Ethereum (default)!

 To run the CENNZnet contract, you can connect the frontend to the CENNZnet backend by modifying the `contract_address` in /frontend/src/store/index.js